 Other factors to consider while evaluating investment options are fundamentals of the fund, underlying asset or portfolio holding of the fund, cost of investing or expense ratio of the fund, downmarket capture of the fund, etc.

-All this will help you know the suitability of the fund for your portfolio.
+All this will help you know the suitability of the best saving plan for your child for your portfolio.

 5. Have a goal-based planning approach